 Click Here to Register for this Interactive, Live Webinar

-This live training webinar will provide valuable information walking you through the life cycle of product development from inception through the life of the product in commercial operations.
+This live training webinar will provide valuable information walking you through the life cycle of product development from inception through the life of the product in commercial operations and demonstrating where the stability program can add most value.
 The live discussion will include the limitations and assumptions you must make at the various stages and how to manage the ever changing climate of knowledge and risk for the product and ultimately, your patients or customers.
 By understanding the challenges at each stage you will be able to assess how well your program is functioning to add value to your operations or whether it is a check the box activity adding little value.
-Based on Warning Letters released by the FDA, it is clear that stability programs in many companies are just not being executed to meet the regulatory agency requirements and not becoming a value added activity to the company.

 -How to maximise the benefit of your program by integrating it into the product lifecycle.